Elevation (emotion): Increased prosocial behavior

 Results from two studies conducted by Simone Schnall and others suggest that viewing an altruistic act increases a person's motivation to act prosocially.

 In the first study, participants either viewed a clip of professional musicians expressing gratitude to their mentors, which was designed to elicit elevation, or a neutral video.
 People who watched the elevation-evoking video were more likely to agree to help with a later, uncompensated study than those in a neutral state.

 In the second experiment, participants were assigned to watch either an elevation film clip, control film clip, or a clip from a British comedy program.
 They were then asked if they would help the researcher complete a tedious questionnaire filled with math problems for as long as they agreed to keep going.
 Participants who reported feeling elevated helped the experimenter with the tedious task for almost twice as much time than the participants who were amused or were in the control condition.
-Also, the length of time that the participants assisted was predicted by self-reported characteristics of subjective elevation such as desiring to help others and feeling hopeful about humanity; however, helping time was individually varianble and not predicted by positive affect in general.
+Also, the length of time that the participants assisted was predicted by self-reported characteristics of subjective elevation such as desiring to help others and feeling hopeful about humanity; however, helping time was individually variable and not predicted by positive affect in general.

 Keith Cox studied undergraduates on a spring break service trip and discovered that those who reported more extreme and repeated experiences of elevation during the trip did more trip-specific volunteer activities related to their outing when they arrived home.
 These findings imply that the experience of elevation moved students to volunteer in the area in which they felt elevation.

 Improving functioning in clinically depressed and anxious individuals

-Research has shown that elevation can contribute to emotional and social functioning in clinically depressed and anxious individuals.
+Research shows that elevation can contribute to emotional and social functioning in clinically depressed and anxious individuals.
 For ten days, participants completed brief daily surveys to assess elevation, feelings of competence, interpersonal functioning, symptoms, and compassionate goals.
 Their findings indicated that on days that clinically distressed individuals experienced high elevation in relation to their normal levels, they reported a greater desire to help others and to be close to others.
 They also reported less interpersonal conflict and fewer symptoms of distress.
 This emotion thus motivates people for making them feel better.